LuminousXLB/cs5222-lab-fpga/README.md

 * Your optimized implementation source code, gzipped as `solution.tar.gz` which includes:
    * Training scripts/programs for reproducibility (if you re-trained or changed the classifier)
    * Your hardware design source (if you changed the hardware source, as a .cpp and .h file)
-   * The `classifier.bit` bitstream and the iPython notebook `classifier.ipynb` to run design on the PYNQ board.
+   * The `classifier.bit` bitstream and the jupyter notebook `classifier.ipynb` to run design on the PYNQ board.

 ### Story